 Diminished Value Explained

 In its pure form, diminished value is the difference between what your car would sell for the day after repairs are completed and what the car would have sold for the same day if it had never been in an accident and required repair.
-In other words, it is the lost value simply for the sake of the vehicle being in an accident.
+In other words, it is lost value simply from being in an accident.
 From the insurer’s standpoint, they will always argue that after completing repairs the car is just as good as what it was before the accident.
 Therefore, they argue, the car is just as good as if the accident never occurred.
 Mechanically, that argument may be correct.
 However, the value of your vehicle is not just the functional value of getting you from point A to point B. There is also resale value.
-That’s where you have lost value even when repairs are perfectly completed.
+That’s where you lose value even when repairs are perfect.

 Car buyers do not like to buy cars with accident histories, so cars with prior accidents almost always sell at a discount compared to similar vehicles in the same market.
 So you have a right to recover that lost value on the resale value even if you do not sell the car immediately after the repairs.
 Even if you wait five years to sell that car, it will still sell for less than the same car in the same area due to the accident.
-Even if you drive that car into the ground, you have still lost the opportunity to sell the car for the same price as the same car without the accident on its history and that is a lost value you can recover.
+Even if you drive that car into the ground, you have still lost the opportunity to sell the car for the same price as the same car without the accident on its history.
+That recoverable lost value.